UA Procedures for Establishing Residency Status

 Please note that the Arizona Board of Regents Policy states:

-1. That the domicile of a minor is that of the minor’s mother, father or legal guardian.
+1. That the domicile of a minor is that of the minor’s mother, father or a legal guardian provided there is no evidence indicating that the guardianship was created primarily for the purpose of conferring the classification of resident on the individual.

 2. That all evidence presented in support of in-state residency be weighted under the presumption that a non-resident student’s presence in Arizona is primarily for the purpose of education and not to establish domicile.
 Decisions regarding residency are to presume, barring clear evidence to the contrary, that no emancipated person has established a domicile in this state while attending any educational institution in this state as a full-time student.